 Export:

-The removal of manure, litter, and process wastewater, or other organic by-products from the CAFO’s production system to another party that is not under the control of the Permittee.
+The removal of manure, litter, and process wastewater from the CAFO’s production system to another party that is not under the control of the Permittee.

 Feed:

 Materials used for animal nutrition or that will be processed and used for animal nutrition that are stored by the CAFO such as hay, silage, grain, vegetable leavings, or other materials used for animal nutrition.